 When you’re suffering from the pain and irritation of plantar fasciitis, everyday tasks can become difficult.
-With his extensive experience in surgical and nonsurgical foot and ankle treatments, Babak Kaviani, DPM, can evaluate your symptoms and recommend a treatment plan that’s right for you.
+With their extensive experience in surgical and nonsurgical foot and ankle treatments, Babak Kaviani, DPM, or Liza Chabokrow, DPM, can evaluate your symptoms and recommend a treatment plan that’s right for you.
 Book an appointment with Bluebonnet Foot and Ankle Institute in Austin, Texas, through their online scheduling system or by calling the office directly.

 It’s not 100% known why plantar fasciitis develops, but certain conditions and circumstances can make you more susceptible, including:

-If you’re at risk for developing plantar fasciitis, talk to Dr. Kaviani about your preventive options, such as custom orthotics or foot and calf exercises.
+If you’re at risk for developing plantar fasciitis, talk to Dr. Kaviani or Dr. Chabokrow about your preventive options, such as custom orthotics or foot and calf exercises.

-During your appointment, Dr. Kaviani performs a thorough examination of your foot and obtains your medical history, then makes treatment recommendations based on your individual needs.
-Dr. Kaviani may recommend a nonsurgical or surgical treatment depending on the severity of your condition.
+During your appointment, your podiatrist performs a thorough examination of your foot and obtains your medical history, then makes treatment recommendations based on your individual needs.
+Dr. Kaviani or Dr. Chabokrow may recommend a nonsurgical or surgical treatment depending on the severity of your condition.

 For mild to moderate plantar fasciitis, there are several nonsurgical treatment options:

-Dr. Kaviani may choose to fit you for a custom orthotic -- a shoe insert that provides added arch support and helps reduce plantar fascia tension.
-He may also prescribe an anti-inflammatory steroid called cortisone, which he injects directly into your plantar fascia.
+Dr. Kaviani or Dr. Chabokrow may choose to fit you for a custom orthotic -- a shoe insert that provides added arch support and helps reduce plantar fascia tension.
+They may also prescribe an anti-inflammatory steroid called cortisone, which is injected directly into your plantar fascia.

-In severe cases, a surgical treatment could be necessary, such as one of these options:
+In severe cases, surgical treatment could be necessary, such as one of these options:

-Typically, Dr. Kaviani discusses surgery options after trying more conservative methods.
+Typically, the doctors discuss surgery options after trying more conservative methods.
 If you find your foot isn’t responding to treatment over time and your pain persists, you may require surgery.

-To book an evaluation with Dr. Kaviani, use the online scheduling system or phone the office.
+To book an evaluation at Bluebonnet Foot and Ankle Institute, use the online scheduling system or phone the office.